-CJ102 Survey of the Juvenile Justice System
+CJ102 Survey of the Juvenile Justice System 3 class hr/wk, 3 cr.

 Reviews the juvenile justice system including juvenile court processes and procedures from criminal violation to final disposition.
 Identifies juvenile justice administrative functions and reviews the principles of federal, state, and local statutes as they apply to and affect the juvenile offender.
 F, Sp